mbrukman/a-conceptual-overview-of-asyncio/2-barebones-network-io-example.md

 This example has a server (a separate, local process) compute the sum of many samples from a Gaussian (i.e. normal) distribution.
 And the local computation finds the sum of many samples from a uniform distribution.
-As you'll see, the asynchronous approach runs notably faster, since progress can be made on computing the sum of many uniform samples, while waiting for the server to compute the sum of many normal samples.
+As you'll see, the asynchronous approach runs notably faster, since progress can be made on computing the sum of many uniform samples, while waiting for the server to calculate and respond.

 The entirety of the implementation is shown at the bottom, copied directly from the `./barebones-network-io-example/` directory.
 First, here's the output provided by each script.